 You can use the Runtime Packager to copy required PowerBuilder runtime files to deployment servers.
 After you install the package created by the runtime packager, you must restart the server.
-For information about the Runtime Packager, see Application Techniques > Deploying Applications and Components.
+For information about the Runtime Packager, see Chapter 35, Deploying Applications and Components in Application Techniques.